Marouanelaamiri/CPP/CPP06/README.md

 Q2 : whats the diff between static cast and reinterpret_cast , why i cant use reinterpret_cast for this exercice ?

-static cast perform value conversion , calculating the new binary represntation , from float to int per example , reinterpret_cast simply re la bles the bits without changing them , if u try to reinterpret_cast a float bit as an int it result in gibrich.
+static cast perform value conversion , calculating the new binary represntation , from float to int per example , reinterpret_cast simply re lables the bits without changing them , if u try to reinterpret_cast a float bit as an int it result in gibrich.

 Q3: I pass the string "42.0f".
 Walk me through exactly how your code detects this is a float and prints
-	the char literal.
-(Expected Answer: You should explain your parsing logic—likely strtod or manual parsing—how you validate the 'f' suffix, and how isprint is used for the char output with single quotes.)

 Q4: why did u use uintptr_t instead of unsigned long ?

-uintptr_t is large enough to hold a pointer , unsigned long depends on the os 32.64 bit can lead to data loss.
+uintptr_t is large enough to hold a pointer , unsigned long depends on the os 32/64 bit can lead to data loss.

 Q5: Can I serialize a pointer, write the uintptr_t to a file, restart the computer, read the file, and deserialize it back to get the valid object?
-(Expected Answer: No. Memory addresses are virtual and change every time the program runs.
+	No. Memory addresses are virtual and change every time the program runs.
-	The pointer address from the previous run is meaningless in the new process.)
+	The pointer address from the previous run is meaningless in the new process.

 Q6: Explain how dynamic_cast works under the hood.
 What specifically does it look at in the object's memory?
-(Expected Answer: It looks at the vtable (Virtual Table) or RTTI (Runtime Type Information) stored in the object.
+	It looks at the vtable (Virtual Table) or RTTI (Runtime Type Information) stored in the object.
-	This is why the Base class requires at least one virtual function—to create the vtable entry.)
+	This is why the Base class requires at least one virtual function—to create the vtable entry.

 Q7: Why does dynamic_cast throw an exception for references but return NULL for pointers?
-(Expected Answer: Pointers can legitimately be NULL.
+	Pointers can legitimately be NULL.
 References, by definition in C++, must always refer to a valid object;
 	they cannot be NULL.
-Therefore, a failed cast on a reference is an exceptional state.)
+Therefore, a failed cast on a reference is an exceptional state.

 Q8: What specific exception is thrown when dynamic_cast fails on a reference?
-(Expected Answer: std::bad_cast.)
+	 std::bad_cast.

 Q9: Is dynamic_cast fast?
 Should I use it in a high-performance game loop?
-(Expected Answer: No. It is slow (O(N) or worse depending on inheritance depth).
+	No. It is slow (O(N) or worse depending on inheritance depth).
 It has to walk the inheritance tree at runtime and check RTTI/Strings.
-	For high performance, we use virtual functions or enum types to identify classes in O(1).)
+	For high performance, we use virtual functions or enum types to identify classes in O(1).

 	OBJECT INSTANCE               VTABLE (Static)                  RTTI BLOCK (Static)